Results on the regularity of square-free monomial ideals: Regularity and collages

 \begin{example} For $s>1$, consider the hypergraph $\H_{s}$ on the vertex set $\{x,y_{1},\dots,y_{s},z_{1},\dots,z_{s}\}$ with edges $\{x,y_{i},z_{i}\}$ (for $i=1,\dots,s$).
 Figure~\ref{fig:MatchingBdFailure} illustrates $\H_{3}$.
 We have that the matching number and minimax matching number of $\H_{s}$ are both 1.
 On the other hand, it is straightforward to compute that $\reg(R/I(\H_{s}))=s+1$, which can be taken to be arbitrarily far from $(3-1)\nu(\H_{s})=(3-1)\mmmatch(\H_{s})=2$. \end{example} It is easy to see that the bounds in Theorems and \ref{intro.thm.collage} and \ref{intro.thm.lb} are not sharp.
 Indeed \cite{Woodroofe:2010UNPc} observes that the disjoint union of cyclic graphs can give arbitrarily large differences between the induced matching number, regularity, and matching number.

 {} We close this section by stating an equivalent form to Theorem \ref{intro.thm.collage} in somewhat different language.
 The definition of matching essentially calls for a set of edges that are as separated as possible.
 A notion of separation that allows us to interpolate between a hypergraph matching and an arbitrary set of edges is as follows: \begin{defn} Let $t$ be a positive integer.
 Two distinct edges $E$ and $F$ are said to be \emph{$t$-separated} if either $|E\setminus F|\ge t$ or $|F\setminus E|\ge t$. \end{defn} Thus, a matching in a graph is a collection of pairwise $2$-separated edges; more generally a matching in any $d$-uniform hypergraph is a collection of pairwise $d$-separated edges.
-It is immediate from definition that a $2$-collage is exactly a maximal collection of pairwise $2$-separated edges.
-(Indeed, one is immediately led to a definition of $d$-collage.) \begin{cor} Let $\H$ be a simple hypergraph with edge ideal $I\subseteq R$, and let $\{E_{1},\dots,E_{c}\}$ be a maximal collection of pairwise $2$-separated edges in $\H$.
+It is immediate from definition that a maximal collection of pairwise $2$-separated edges forms a 2-collage. \begin{cor} Let $\H$ be a simple hypergraph with edge ideal $I\subseteq R$, and let $\{E_{1},\dots,E_{c}\}$ be a maximal collection of pairwise $2$-separated edges in $\H$.
 Then $\reg(R/I)\leq\sum_{i=1}^{c}\left(\left|E_{i}\right|-1\right)$. \end{cor}